Doug-AWS/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/100-cleanup.md

 ## Delete the sample code from your stack

 The project created by `cdk init sample-app` includes an SQS queue, and an SNS topic.
-We're not going to use them in our project, so remove them from your the `CdkWorkshopStack` constructor.
+We're not going to use them in your project, so remove them from your the `CdkWorkshopStack` constructor.

 Open `lib/cdk-workshop-stack.ts` and clean it up.
 Eventually it should look like this: